emotion-js/emotion/.changeset/afraid-dolls-speak.md

 '@emotion/styled': patch
 ---

-Accept objects as className in styled components
+Accept objects as `className` in styled components (they are stringified) to match React behavior